NexusOne23/noid-privacy/README.md

 ### Software Requirements
 - **PowerShell:** 5.1 or higher (Windows built-in)
 - **Administrator Rights:** Required for all operations
-- **Internet Connection:** Required for DNS-over-HTTPS and blocklist download
+- **Internet Connection:** NOT required for script execution
+  - ✅ Hosts file (80K+ domains) included locally in project
+  - ✅ DNS-over-HTTPS is only configured (no download needed)
+  - ℹ️ Internet only needed for: git clone (initial download)

 ---